swar8080/useChangeAwareEffect/README.md

    - `change: boolean` true when the dependency with the given key changed since the last execution (ex: `did.foo.change`).
 Always true after the initial render.
    - `notChange: boolean` true when the dependency with the given key did not change since the last execution (ex: `did.bar.notChange`).
 Always false after the initial render.

 - `previous: object` The `dependencyObject` passed to `useChangeAwareEffect` that triggered the previous exection of `changeAwareCallback`.
 During the initial render, the previous value for each dependency is `undefined`.
-Note that only a shallow copy of the previous dependencies are made so any external mutations will affect these values.
+Note that only a shallow copy of the previous dependencies are made - any external mutations will affect these values.

 - `changeCount: number` the number of dependencies from `dependencyObject` that changed since the previous execution of `changeAwareCallback`